-Exam Accommodation Request & Supporting Documentation - If requesting an exam accommodation, such as requesting additional time due to a disability, please refer to page 9 of this handbook for detailed information regarding necessary documentation.
-Requests and accompanying documentation for exam accommodations must be received by the Exam Registration Deadline.
-Requests received after the exam registration deadline cannot be considered.
+Exam Accommodation Request & Supporting Documentation - If requesting an exam accommodation, such as requesting additional time due to a disability, please refer to the Exam Accommodation section of this handbook.
+Requests received after the deadline cannot be considered.

 Valid, government-issued photo identification - If registering to retake an examination, a copy of one piece of valid (i.e., not expired), legible (i.e., the information, signature and photo are visible and clear), government-issued photo identification which includes your legal name and signature must be submitted by the exam registration deadline.
 Health cards cannot be accepted.